 About the University of Nebraska

-The University of Nebraska is regionally accredited by:
+Each University of Nebraska campus is regionally accredited by:

 All University of Nebraska online programs are offered by the four campuses of the University of Nebraska system.

 The NCA is one of six regional institutional accreditors in the United States.
 Each regional accrediting body also recognizes each other's accreditation, creating a national accreditation system.

-You may search for the University of Nebraska as an accredited institution on the NCA website.
+You may search for University of Nebraska campuses as accredited institutions on the NCA website.

 What Does Accredition Mean?